 Graphic Design Technology

 We offer four focuses across two degree programs.
-Our Bachelor of Science degree in Graphic Communication Systems focuses on design for printing and publishing, design and development of games and websites, and technical design for mechanical and architectural systems and GIS.
+Our Bachelor of Science degree in Graphic Communication Systems focuses on Graphic design; Media design and development of games and animation and websites: Design Drafting for mechanical and architectural systems and Geographic Information Systems (GIS).
 We also offer a Master of Art in Teaching degree for the professions of Technology Education (including pre-engineering) and Trade & Industrial Education.
 We have three design labs, a print lab, and an education and packaging lab.

 Check out the Bureau of Labor Statistics for more details about careers within the field.

-The mission of the Department of Graphic Design Technology is to develop media agile, productive and problem solving professionals for industries related to Computer Aided Drafting and Design, Integrated Internet Technologies, and Printing and Publishing.
+The mission of the Department of Graphic Design Technology is to develop media agile, productive and problem solving professionals for industries related to Design Drafting, Media Design, and Graphics Design.

 The Department provides quality competency-based instruction that prepares graduates to enter the fields of graphic communication systems, technology education and trade and industrial education.
 In addition, the Department assists majors in developing those critical competencies in the sciences, communications, mathematics, professional writing, business, psychology, the arts and technical specialties essential to securing positions in related industrial, business and government careers.